Cleanblend Commercial Blender Review

 Our Analysis and Test Results

-In our quest to find the ultimate blender, we compared and researched dozens of different models and brands, then picked out the ones that showed the most promise to purchase for head-to-head testing.
+In our quest to find the best blenders, we compared and researched dozens of different models and brands, then picked out the ones that showed the most promise to purchase for head-to-head testing.
 We scored each appliance in five weighted testing metrics, with the Cleanblend's results described in the following sections.

 The main use for many people and our most important set of tests overall, our smoothie metric is responsible for 30% of the final score for each blender.
 We made four different drinks in each blender — a green smoothie, fruit & oat smoothie, berry smoothie, and an Oreo malt — and scored the taste and consistency of each one to determine each blender's overall smoothie score.
 The Cleanblend delivered a fairly impressive set of blended beverages.

 This appliance got off to a great start with the fruit & oat smoothie, which is one of the more difficult drinks of the group due to the lack of liquid.
 We had to stir the ingredients once at the start, but the Cleanblend easily mixed them without issue after that.
 We appreciated that it didn't heat up the drink when blending, but the overall texture was grainier than the top models.

 It also did exceptionally well with the Oreo malt, though it needed a bit of encouragement at the start to get the ingredients blending, and the texture was just a tiny bit grainy.

 The Cleanblend struggled a bit more with the green smoothie, which ended up being very pulpy.
 A few unblended chunks of pineapple were caught in the sieve than with other products.
 However, the taste was great.

 It did about the same with the berry smoothie.
 The Cleanblend struggled the most with the berries, and we definitely had to use the tamper until everything was partially liquefied.